mayankysharma/beginner_tutorials/README.md

 ## Overview and Description

-An example of Publisher/Subscriber package for ROS2 written in C++
+Publisher/Subscriber package for ROS2 written in C++

 ## Dependencies